-The shelf in the bottom oven has anti-pull out stops on the ends to prevent it from being pulled out inadvertently; to remove, pull forward until the stop is reached, then lift at the front and pull out of the oven.
+The shelf in the bottom oven has anti-pull out stops on the ends to prevent it from being pulled out inadvertently; to remove a shelf, pull forward until the stop is reached, then lift at the front and pull out of the oven.
 Use reverse procedure to refit.
-If the shelf pull straight out then it is in back to front.
+If the shelves pull straight out then they are in back to front.